 How to Brush Your Teeth

+The first step is to choose a good toothbrush to brush your teeth with.
+You always want to use a soft brush with a small head.
+A soft brush is hard enough to remove plaque, yet gentle enough not to damage your teeth or gums.
 The next issue is to select good toothpaste.
 In general, any toothpaste that contains Fluoride will do the job, unless you have special needs that are determined by your dentist.
 Two of the best brands of toothpaste are Colgate Total and Crest Multicare.

 The first rule of brushing is to start from a specific location and work your way to the opposite side, continuing all the way through the whole mouth so that you end where you started.
 This way you won’t miss any area.
-Usually a pea-sized amount of toothpaste is enough.
+Usually, a pea-sized amount of toothpaste is enough.
 An adequate brushing should take at least 2 minutes and preferably around 4 minutes.

 There are a variety of techniques for brushing your teeth, but one of the most popular ones is described here:

-Hold the brush at a 45 degree angle toward the teeth and gums.
+Hold the brush at a 45-degree angle toward the teeth and gums.
 Gently press against the gums so the tips of the bristles go in between the gum and the teeth.
 Then apply a few lateral strokes and roll the brush down to sweep the plaque away from the teeth and the gum.
 Repeat this motion 6 to 10 times and move on to the next area of 2 to 3 teeth.
 If your mouth is full of foam, spit it out and continue brushing.
 Your brushing is completed when you have brushed all the surfaces of your teeth, not when your mouth is full!
 On chewing surfaces, short strokes work best to get the plaque out of the grooves and pits.
-When brushing the back side of your front teeth, hold your brush vertically to be able to reach the teeth better.
+When brushing the backside of your front teeth, hold your brush vertically to be able to reach the teeth better.

-As far as frequency of brushing is concerned, ideally you want to brush your teeth after each meal.
+As far as the frequency of brushing is concerned, ideally, you want to brush your teeth after each meal.
 But if you can’t, brush at least twice a day – after breakfast and before going to bed.
 If you live in or around Westport, give us a call today to schedule your oral health evaluation exam.